sveinbjornt/ensk.is/README.md

 $ pip install -r requirements.txt
 ```

-Build the dictionary data files from plain text source files,
+To build the dictionary data files from plain text source files,
 run the following command:

 ```